Skip to Main Content

 • Simplify the recorded screen area as much as possible.
 If you are showing your browser, do not have multiple tabs open.
 If you are showing your desktop, clean up unnecessary files.

-• If there is something you want the audience to look at and pay attention to, stop talking and show them.
-Tell them first, then show them.
+• As stated previously, if there is something you want the audience to really pay attention to, do not speak while you show them.
+Tell them about it first, then show them.

 • Do not move you mouse or cursor around on the screen for emphasis.
 Use animation or annotation during editing instead.